wso2/docs-is/en/docs/develop/adding-scim2-custom-user-schema-support.md

 !!! note
-    Note the following:

-    - You can use the word "customClaim" (or any other preferred word) as the **Mapped Attribute** only when using a JDBC user store because JDBC user stores will automatically create a new attribute if it does not already exist in the user store.
-However, If you are using LDAP or Active Directory, you will have to use an attribute that exists in the user store already.
+    - You can use the word `customClaim` or any other preferred word as the **Mapped Attribute** when using a JDBC userstore because JDBC userstores will automatically create a new attribute if it does not already exist in the userstore.
+However, If you are using LDAP or Active Directory, you will have to use an attribute that exists in the userstore already.

-    - The configuration above is valid when using the PRIMARY user store.
-If you have a secondary user store configured, make sure to add another attribute mapping by clicking Add Attribute Mapping and selecting the secondary user store as well.
+    - The configuration above is valid when using the PRIMARY userstore.
+If you have a secondary userstore configured, make sure to add another attribute mapping by clicking **Add Attribute Mapping** and select the secondary userstore as well.

-## Map the custom claim
+### Map the custom claim

-1. Click **Add** under **Claims**.
+1. Click **Add** under **Main** > **Identity** > **Claims**.

 2. Click **Add External Claim** and enter the following values.
     - **Dialect URI**: urn:scim:custom:schema